-The ‘amount’ used varies.
-It may be the highest previous contribution, the most recent contribution or a cumulative annual giving total.
-What you choose will depend on how your organization fundraises, and using common sense can help a lot.
-For example, if someone gives you $100 for #GivingTuesday and $400 in response to your year-end appeal, you may want to use $500 (cumulative total) as a baseline for asking next year.
-If they give you a $25 tribute gift and a $1000 annual gift, choosing $1,025 as a baseline will just look silly.
+The “amount” used varies.
+It may be the highest previous contribution, the most recent contribution, or a cumulative annual giving total.
+What you choose will depend on how your organization fundraises.
+For example, if someone gives you $100 on Giving Tuesday and $400 in response to your year-end appeal, you may want to use $500 (cumulative total) as a baseline for what you ask for next year.
+But if they give you a $25 tribute gift and a $1,000 annual gift, choosing $1,025 would be far too high for a baseline.

 One study by Jen Shang and Rachel Croson informed callers to a public broadcasting pledge drive that a previous donor had given $75, $180, or $300.
 Citing a $300 donation increased renewing members’ donations by an average of 29%.
 When informed that someone gave a larger donation than their previous one, their gift increased by more than $12.
 When told that someone gave a smaller donation than their previous gift, their gift decreased by $24.

 Many organizations fail to suggest stock gifts.
 Consequently, donors fail to consider this as a giving option.
-It turns out it’s a terrific upgrade strategy, because gifts of stock can cost a donor less than a gift of cash.
+It turns out it’s a terrific upgrade strategy because gifts of stock can cost a donor less than a gift of cash.
 Here’s how it works:

-- Donor buys stock 10 years ago for $100.
+- A donor buys stock 10 years ago for $100.

-- Today, that stock has appreciated in value to $1,000.
+- Today, that stock has appreciated to $1,000.

 - Were they to sell the stock, they’d have a $900 capital gain.

-- Depending on their income bracket, they’ll owe 15% of 20% of this gain in capital gains taxes–or $135 – $180–if they sell the stock.
+- Depending on their income bracket, they’ll owe 15% of 20% of this gain in capital gains taxes–or $135 to $180–if they sell the stock.